How Do Insurers Value an Injury Claim?

-Here at Atlantic Chiropractic & Rehabilitation in Canton, we see a lot of people come through our doors who have been injured in a car accident.
+Here at Atlantic Medical Group in Canton, we see a lot of people come through our doors who have been injured in a car accident.

 Our hearts go out to these people because they are not only dealing with the pain from the auto accident injury, they are also having to work with their insurance companies for their personal injury claim to get the medical attention they need.